 They'd rather put their lawyers in place of them, which never happened in the 206-year history of the House Judiciary Committee.

-I mean, so they want now they want what, the attorney general, to just allow 206 years of precedence and history to go by the wayside because Jerry Nadler and his band of Trump haters can't come up with their own questions or can't respond to the legal answers they're gonna get from a highly intelligent attorney General that knows the law inside and out, upwards and down, and he knows it better than all of them.
+I mean, so now they want, what, the Attorney General to just allow 206 years of precedence in history to go by the wayside because Jerry Nadler and his band of Trump haters can't come up with their own questions or can't respond to the legal answers they're going to get from a highly intelligent Attorney General that knows the law inside and out, upwards and down, and he knows it better than all of them.

 And Chairman Nadler's actions have prematurely terminated the accommodation process and forced the president to assert executive privilege to preserve the status quo.